ese5160/a14g-final-submission-s25-t04-crazy-thursday/README.md

 ## 2. Project Summary

 - Device Description

     Give a 2 sentence description of your device.
     What inspired you to do the project?
 What problem is your device solving?

+    Many of us get distracted by our phones while studying, apps like TikTok and YouTube can be especially addictive.
+To help improve focus, we developed a timed locking box that securely holds your phone during study sessions, allowing you to concentrate without interruptions.

     How do you use the Internet to augment your device functionality?